What is the Michigan Statute of Limitations on Hospital Negligence Lawsuits?

-Statute of limitations
+Statute of Limitations

-According to Michigan law, a medical malpractice claim must be filed within two years of the date of the injury, “or within six months after the plaintiff discovers or should have discovered the existence of the claim, whichever is later.”
+According to Michigan state law, a medical malpractice claim must be filed within two years of the date of the injury, “or within six months after the plaintiff discovers or should have discovered the existence of the claim, whichever is later.”

-Law of discovery
+Law of Discovery

 If you, in good faith, have sought out answers to your medical issues from doctors for more than two years after the injury date and can prove this diligence through witnesses and documentation, you have a good case for the law of discovery.

 - The provider purposely concealed evidence which led to a delay of the claim.

 Children who experience birth injuries, which may not be diagnosed or discovered until several years later, can file a hospital negligence lawsuit until they are 15 years old.
 The lawsuit can be brought forward by a child’s representative or legal guardian in the child’s name.

-A child may also have a claim if their doctor did not perform proper tests in utero, after birth, or into their childhood.
+A child may also have a claim if their doctor did not perform proper tests in utero, after birth, or into their childhood, which has affected their future medical state.
 Delayed diagnosis of congenital heart defects, for example, is one claim a child could bring forward upon discovery in their early teens.

 Wrongful death lawsuits fall under the two-year statute of limitations.
 However, if a death is caused by a medical injury or negligence past the two-year limit, it may qualify under the law of discovery.
-This will also require strong medical documentation which links the death to the date of the injury or negligent act.
+This will also require strong medical documentation, which links the death to the date of the injury or negligent act.

 The Burden of Proof